Averages of $b$-hadron, $c$-hadron, and $\tau$-lepton properties as of 2023: Averaging methodology

 We perform a fit to all measurements shown in Table~\ref{tab:y4s_inputs} using Eq.~\eqref{eq:sum_of_prod_frac_y4s} as a constraint.
 The values and uncertainties are corrected for a change of the external parameters $\tau(\Bu)/\tau(\Bd)$ and $\tau(\Bd)$, whose values at the time of the publication of each measurement are listed in Table~\ref{tab:y4s_inputs}.
 The current values are $\tau(\Bu)/\tau(\Bd)=1.076\pm0.004$ and $\tau(\Bd)=(1.519\pm0.004)\,\mathrm{ps}$ (see Sec.~\ref{sec:lifetime_ratio}).
 The corrections are applied with the method described in Sec.~\ref{sec:method:corrSysts}.

 The fit is performed in two steps.
 First, we fit the $f^{+-}/f^{00}$ measurements taking into account correlations of the systematic uncertainties due to $\tau(\Bu)/\tau(\Bd)$ and due to the isospin-conservation assumption.
-The result is

-Next, we perform the fit to the average value of $f^{+-}/f^{00}$ (Eq.~\eqref{eq:r_avr}) and measurements of $f^{00}$ and $\fnB$ (Table~\ref{tab:y4s_inputs}).
+The result, also shown in Table~\ref{tab:y4s_inputs}, is $f^{+-}/f^{00} = 1.054\pm0.038.$ Next, we perform the fit to this average and the measurements of $f^{00}$ and $\fnB$ shown in Table~\ref{tab:y4s_inputs}.
 It is assumed that all these measurements are uncorrelated.
-The positive error of $f_\mathrm{(b\bar{b})X}$ is set to infinity.
+The positive error of $f_\mathrm{(b\bar{b})X}$ is set to infinity, to impose a constraint ${\fnB} \geq f_\mathrm{(b\bar{b})X}$.
+This constraint corresponds to the physics-motivated statement that the branching fraction of non-$B\bar B$ decay modes that have not yet been explored experimentally, defined as $\fnB^{\textrm{unexplored}} = {\fnB}\, - f_\mathrm{(b\bar{b})X}$, must be non-negative.
 The results of the fit are:

-Since Eq.~\eqref{eq:sum_of_prod_frac_y4s} is used as a constraint, the fit results are strongly correlated.
-The $f^{+-}/f^{00}$ ratio differs from unity by $1.6\,\sigma$.